iwonaluszowicz/iwonaluszowicz.github.io/filmmaking.markdown

 {% include youtube_player.html id="vhp4F8RuXqc" %}
 I shot this for a homework task on my NFTS filmmaking certificate.
 We were doing a module on editing, and our brief was to create a story by juxtaposing no more than five images or shots.

-When I showed this to my sister, she said it was ‘horrible’.
-I don’t entirely disagree.